“Eye-opening, inspiring, comfortable, challenging, thought-provoking, confidence-giving.”

 What is Legacy giving and why does it matter?

-Legacies are gifts of money, assets or personal possessions left in a will.
 A gift in your will to Cranfield Trust isn’t simply a gift to one charity.
-Your giving will be multiplied by the Trust’s support for numbers of social welfare organisations and causes that support vulnerable people.
+Your giving will be multiplied by the Trust’s work with thousands of social welfare organisations, supporting some of the most vulnerable people in our society.
 In this way, the seed of your legacy will grow to benefit future generations of charity leaders and vital frontline services for years to come.

 A gift in your will is an opportunity to nurture the causes you care about, allowing them to progress long after you’re gone.
 It’s a positive act of hope and enduring generosity - an investment in a future of compassion, opportunity and change.